 - Sire-Dam -

-Accidental Agent belied Eve Johnson Houghton’s fears that she was possibly “tilting at windmills” when gaining a thrilling win in the Queen Anne Stakes at Royal Ascot.
+Accidental Agent belied Eve Johnson Houghton’s fears that she was possibly “tilting at windmills” when gaining a thrilling win in the Queen Anne Stakes at Royal Ascot in 2018.

 The four-year-old, who was bred by Johnson Houghton’s mother Gaie, was sent off at 33/1 winner but came late to beat the David O’Meara-trained Lord Glitters by half a length.
 He was a first Royal Ascot winner and a first Group One winner for Johnson Houghton as well as his jockey Charlie Bishop.